sunaguo/nsddatapaper_rsa/README.md

-# nsddatapaper_rsa
+# nsddatapaper_rsa (extension of original analyses)

-## rsa analyses for the data paper
+## Extension of rsa analyses for the data paper

-this is a set of scripts that will process nsd fmri data, mask in a set of regions of interest along the ventral stream, compute representational dissimilarity matrices from all pairs condition activity patterns, and finally plot the TSNE two-dimensional solutions for those RDMs.
+This repo (forked from the original rsa analyses repo) contains modified scripts and additional analyses that stems from the paper, focusing on characterizing the represenations in the parietal lobe and comparing the selectivity between the dorsal stream and the ventral stream.

+Overview of analyses steps:

+* Single-trial GLM (betas provided in NSD dataset);
+* RSA (representational dissimilarity matrices, RDMs, from all pairs condition activity patterns);
+* tSNE of the RDMs

+## Installation notes from original repo
-### to install simply clone this repo, cd to it's directory and
+to install simply clone this repo, cd to it's directory and

 ```bash
 python setupy.py develop